 Virtual training and programming are great options if you are working out at home, keeping your distance from others, or wanting to do a program without a personal trainer or coach in-person.

 Understand that these avenues of fitness will most likely be catered toward what you have and are capable of doing.
-Even though your coach will not be there in person, remember to communicate with them, ask questions, and have fun with your training!
+Even if your coach is not going to be there in person, remember to communicate with them, ask them questions, and have fun in the process!